+Sc chool name:

-review:
+Da ate of review:

-mpleted cklist?
-Name:
+Who completed Name:

+thi is checklist?
 Position:

-given to: Name
+Re eview given to: Name

 Position

-nts:
+Co omments:

-informat ion
+Ge eneral informat ion

-many cur have beer rent students have been diagnosed as being at risk of anaphylaxis, n prescribed an adrenaline autoinjector?
+100000000000000000000000000000000000000 rent students have been diagnosed as being at risk of anaphylaxis, milan 2

+and have beer prescribed an adrenaline autoinjector?

-many of t these students carry their adrenaline autoinjector on their person?
+2. How many of t hese students carry their adrenaline autoinjector on their person?

-3. Have any students ever had an allergic reaction requiring medical intervention at school?
+3. Have any stud school? ents ever had an allergic reaction requiring medical intervention at ☐ Yes □ No

-f Yes, how v many times?
+a.
+If Yes, how v many times?

-any stud ents ever had an anaphylactic reaction at school? ☐ Yes □ No
+4. Have any stud ents ever had an anaphylactic reaction at school? ☐ Yes □ No

-f Yes, how v many students?
+a.
+If Yes, how v many students?

-f Yes, how v many times
+b.
+If Yes, how v many times

-a staff me ent? mber been required to administer an adrenaline autoinjector to a ☐ Yes □ No
+5. Has a staff me student? mber been required to administer an adrenaline autoinjector to a ☐ Yes □ No

-Yes, how many times?
+a.
+If Yes, how many times?

-red an an s a government school, was every incident in which a student aphylactic reaction reported via the Incident Reporting and stem (IRIS)? ☐ Yes □ No
+6. If your school is suffered an and Information Sy s a government school, was every incident in which a student aphylactic reaction reported via the Incident Reporting and stem (IRIS)? ☐ Yes □ No

-N 1: Train ing STATE OF 9.00
+SE CTION 1: Train ing 0.00

-elates to a pleted an a allergy and the potential for anaphylactic reaction successfully approved Anaphylaxis Management Training Course, either: ☐ Yes □ No
+7. that relates to a I staff who conduct classes with students with a medical condition allergy and the potential for anaphylactic reaction successfully approved Anaphylaxis Management Training Course, either: ☐ Yes □ No

+ASCIA A e-training within the last 2 years, or

-accred dited face to face training (22300VIC or 10313NAT) within the last 3
+accreding years' dited face to face training (22300VIC or 10313NAT) within the last 3 ?

-e a Il schoo ates to a ted an a ASCIA accree Il school staff who conduct classes with students with a medical condition ates to allergy and the potential for anaphylactic reaction successfully ted an approved Anaphylaxis Management Training Course, either: ASCIA e-training within the last 2 years, or accredited face to face training (22300VIC or 10313NAT) within the last 3 years?
-Annual risk management checklist (reviewed at the Il school staff who conduct classes with students with a medical condition ates to allergy and the potential for anaphylactic reaction successfully ted an approved Anaphylaxis Management Training Course, either: ASCIA e-training within the last 2 years, or accredited face to face training (22300VIC or 10313NAT) within the last 3
+Annual risk management checklist (reviewed at the start of each ye ar) 1